Memorable Barbecue Moments

 So, let’s get our barbecue grills in place.

-If you don’t already have a barbecue grill, it’s high time you got one.
+Getting Ready with Your Barbecue Grill If you don’t already have a barbecue grill, it’s high time you got one.
 Whether you choose a gas, electric, or charcoal BBQ grill, be sure your pick is your preference.
 Before buying one, consider several factors, including related costs, space requirements, existing resources, and fuel efficiency.
-Such considerations would help you decided what type to go for.
+Such considerations would help you decide what type to go for.
 You may want to consider enjoying a barbecue in the backyard.
-If that’s true, a portable BBQ grill would be the way to go.
+A portable BBQ grill would be the way to go if that's true.

 Which Grill for Winter?

-When it comes to buying a grill for winter, you’d be spoilt for choices.
+When buying a grill for winter, you’d be spoilt for choices.
 There are so many grills in the market for you to pick from.
 You can buy the Weber Kettle BBQ, Weber Baby Q BBQ, or whatever type you believe would serve you best.
-Take your time and consider your home heating requirements, the amount of heat that the grill would emit, and, of course, the cost implications involved in acquiring the grill.
+Take your time and consider your home heating requirements, the amount of heat the grill would emit, and, of course, the cost implications involved in acquiring the grill.